 With Easter comes candy.
 Maybe not as much as with Halloween, but it can sometimes be a close second.

 So, with lots of candy, comes the need for a candy jar.
 That is where this little craft comes into play.
 When you have these jars, the kids no longer have to fight over what candy belongs to who.Make this Easter craft

 This is another project I could just see my kids loving.
 The reason is that it is something small that they could use their imagination to play with.

-However, working with pipe cleaners isn’t always the easiest thing so you might need to remember to pack your patience the day you do this craft.
+However, working with pipe cleaners isn’t always the easiest thing so you might need to remember to have your patience the day you do this craft.Make this Easter craft

 32. Foam Cup Bunny

-So if you are looking for an easy and inexpensive craft for children of all ages, then you’ll definitely want to check this craft out.Make this Easter craft
+If you are looking for an easy and inexpensive craft for children of all ages, then you’ll definitely want to check this craft out.Make this Easter craft